wgroeneveld/go-jamming/README.md

 Happens automatically through `PUT /webmention/:domain/:token`!
 Links that are discovered as `rel="pingback"` that **do not** already have a webmention link will be processed as XML-RPC requests to be send.

+## Troubleshooting

+Run in verbose mode: use `-versbose`.
+This also logs debug info.
+Structured JSON is outputted through os.Stderr - which is usually `/var/log/syslog`.

+If rolling files in a separate location is required, [lumberjack](https://github.com/natefinch/lumberjack) could be added in `main.go`.

+There's a **rate limiting** system implemented with a rate limit of 5 requests per second and a maximum burst rate of 10.
+That's pretty flexible.
+I have not taken the trouble to put this into the config, it should do in most cases.
+If you get a `429 too many requests`, you've hit the limiter.
+A separate goroutine cleans up ips each 2 minutes, the TTL is 5 minuts.
+See `limiter.go`.